linked-db/linked-ql/README.md

     }
     ```

-3. Have your schemas defined in a `schema.json` file in the same location.
-(See [`schema.json`](#schemajson) above for a guide.)
+3. Have your schemas defined in a `schema.json` file in there.
+(See [`schema.json`](#schemajson) above as a guide.)

 To run:

-+ Use `linkedql migrate` to walk through your local schema changes and interactively perform a commit to your database.
++ Use `linkedql migrate` to walk through your staged local changes and interactively perform a migration on your database.
 + Use `linkedql rollback` to walk through the latest savepoint at each database and interactively perform a rollback.
 + Use `linkedql leaderboard` to just view the latest savepoint at each database.
-+ Use the flag `--desc` in conjunction with `linkedql migrate` to add a description to the new savepoint created by the migration.
-+ Use the flag `--direction` in conjunction with `linkedql rollback` and `linkedql leaderboard` to specify either a "back in time" lookup (the default) or "forward in time" lookup.
-+ Use the flag `--db` to scope given command to a specific database out of the list of databases.
-+ Use the flag `--dir` to point Linked QL to your "database" directory.
-(Relative paths will resolve against your current working directory (CWD).)
-+ Use the flag `--quiet` to turn of interactive mode and just run given command in "sensible-default" mode.

 *(More details in the [Linked QL CLI](#linked-ql-cli) section.)*